parrt/msds501/notes/programming.md

 Gaining experience as a programmer means recognizing patterns in your code and creating generic templates in your mind for future use.
 While you're getting started, you can rely on the experience of other programmers by reusing existing libraries of code and by using relevant templates.
 This leads us to the following generic data science program template that is suitable for most of the problems you're likely to run into:

-1. Acquire data, which means finding a suitable file or collecting data from the web and storing in a file
+1. Acquire data, which means finding a suitable file or collecting data from the web and storing in a file or database
-2. Load data from disk and place into memory organized into data structures
+2. Load data from disk or database and place into memory, organized into data structures
-2. Normalize, clean, or otherwise prepare data
+2. Normalize, filter, clean, or otherwise prepare data
-3. Process the data, which can mean training a machine learning model, computing summary statistics, or optimizing a cost function
+3. Process the data, which can mean training a machine learning model, transforming the data, computing summary statistics, or optimizing a cost function
 4. Emit results, which can be anything from simply printing an answer to saving data to the disk to generating a fancy visualization

 Writing a program for a specific problem means figuring out what each of those steps are, though not all programs will use every step.